MStart/sudokumaster-jme/README.md

 5. Build and installation instructions
 -------------------------------------------------------------------------------
 The example has been created with NetBeans 7.3 and Nokia Asha SDK 1.0.
-The project can be easily opened in NetBeans by selecting 'Open Project' from the File menu and selecting the application.
+The project can be easily opened in NetBeans by selecting **Open Project** from the File menu and selecting the application.

 Before opening the project, make sure the Series 40 6th Edition, FP1 SDK or newer is installed and added to NetBeans.
-Building is done by selecting 'Build main project'.
+Building is done by selecting **Build main project**.

 Installing the application on a phone can be done by transfering the JAR file via Nokia Suite or via Bluetooth.